 Want to learn a new skill without committing to a full degree?
 Check out some of the fascinating standalone undergraduate subjects you can choose from.

-Whether you picked up a new hobby in quarantine and want to turn it into something more, or you’re hoping to accelerate your career by studying a subject that’s relevant to your current role, we can help.
+Have you picked up a new hobby recently and want to turn it into something more?
+Or maybe you’re hoping to accelerate your career by studying a subject that’s relevant to your current role?
+Whatever the case, we can help.

-You can enrol directly into these 10 undergraduate subjects through Open Universities Australia (OUA) without committing to a full degree.
-Get a taste for an area you’re passionate about, or explore the full list of undergrad subjects available with leading universities right now.
+You can enrol directly into these 10 undergraduate subjects through Open Universities Australia without committing to a full degree.
+Get a taste for an area you’re passionate about now!

 1. Curtin University’s Drawing